-The Indian Ayush market is projected to grow from US$ 43.3 billion to US$ 200 billion by 2030, reflecting an exponential growth of eight times over the past decade.
+The Indian Ayush market is projected to grow from US$ 43.3 billion in 2024 to US$ 200 billion by 2030, reflecting an exponential growth of eight times over the past decade.

 The AYUSH sector has experienced significant growth and is on track to achieve a valuation of US$ 70 billion for the AYUSH-based healthcare and wellness sector by the year 2025.